True Vs. Sub-Zero Professional Refrigeration: Which Is Better? (Reviews / Ratings / Prices)

 Sub-Zero manufactures a French door at 42 inches, so you have more refrigerator space and less freezer.

 Choosing a French door is important for a 36-inch space because the freezer is so narrow.
-At 42 inches you do have plenty of refrigerator and freezer.
+At 42 inches you do have plenty of refrigerators and freezers.

 9. Column Refrigerator Options